bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

    Creating A P2SH Redeem Script And Hash

 When Bob wants to spend the output, he provides his signature along with the full (serialized) redeem script in the signature script.
-The `peer-to-peer network <../devguide/p2p_network.html>`__ ensures the full redeem script hashes to the same value as the script hash Alice put in her output; it then processes the redeem script exactly as it would if it were the primary pubkey script, letting Bob spend the output if the redeem script does not return false.
+The `peer-to-peer network`_ ensures the full redeem script hashes to the same value as the script hash Alice put in her output; it then processes the redeem script exactly as it would if it were the primary pubkey script, letting Bob spend the output if the redeem script does not return false.

 .. figure:: /img/dev/en-unlocking-p2sh-output.svg
    :alt: Unlocking A P2SH Output For Spending